 What Does “Proportion of Loan Balances To Loan Amounts Is Too High” Mean?

 Usually, this reason code will appear as one of the key factors affecting your score, with a red downward arrow indicating that its effect is negative.
 The proportion of loan balances to loan amounts reflects your overall installment loan utilization rate, a term you need to be familiar with to understand what it means when the above statement appears on your credit report.
+It’s one of many reasons to avoid student loans.

 Your installment loan utilization rate compares the outstanding balances of your installment loans (both mortgaged and non-mortgage) to the original loan amounts.
 This ratio is expressed as a percentage; divide your current loan balance by the original loan amount.
 Essentially, this percentage evaluates how much you still owe on your installment loans, and lenders typically use it to assess your creditworthiness.